 Henry snuck into my head when I was busy editing my historical fiction work, Wimer; and he’s been popping up regularly ever since!
-There are currently 3 stories in print, 3 waiting for my artist daughter to finish the art work (due to be published end December 2014), and 3 more at the inception stage.
+There are currently 9 stories in print, available either as single stories or as a compendium, plus a solstice special that I wrote for the Historical Novel Writers’ 2020 blog hop.

 He’s had some super reviews:

 Henry is straightforward and guileless.
 He’s not above a bit of devilment, but he’s basically sound.
 He is energetic, imaginative, alert and busy.
 He loves his family, he’s loyal to his friends, he has a sense of right and wrong, and he likes fun and action.
 (His internal monologues, narratives and throw-away lines are very funny, even if that is not his intent.
 He never sounds like a fake kid being written by a tone deaf adult.)